-The Aviation Program Lead will review candidates' academic history, transcripts from high school and/or college, and math and writing competency.
+The Aviation Program Director will review candidates' academic history, transcripts from high school and/or college, and math and writing competency.
 Candidates will be advised of their next steps regarding their math and writing placement.
 Next steps may include taking a placement test or immediately enrolling in appropriate courses.

-Candidates for the program must satisfactorily complete all requirements, including a minimum of 90 credits, 21 of which are in the general education components (currently available online).
+Candidates for the program must satisfactorily complete all requirements, including a minimum of 90 credits, with 21 credits of general education, 54 credits of technical core subjects, and 15 credits of aviation electives.
 Successful pursuit of this program requires students to possess collegiate skills in reading, communication, computation, and critical thinking.
+All courses, with the exception of flight and ground courses, are available online.
+Students must complete all technical core subject courses (including all flight/ground courses) with a grade of "C" or higher in order to move onto the next flight phase.